reddyav1/unite/README.md

 ## About

-UNITE is a three-stage approach for unsupervised video domain adaptation.
+UNITE is a three-stage approach for unsupervised video domain adaptation that uses a powerful image-based teacher model to adapt a video student model to the target domain.
 In the first stage, unsupervised pre-training is performed on target domain videos using the Unmasked Teacher objective.
 The second stage employs supervised fine-tuning on source domain videos.
 The third stage involves collaborative self-training, where both student and teacher model predictions are used to further adapt to the target domain.

 <p align="center">
 <img src="images/teaser.png" alt="teaser" width="550"/>